epfl-ada/ada-2024-project-fadadudata2024/README.md

    - **Data Integration**: Merging datasets based on common identifiers to facilitate thematic analysis, character representation analysis, and success metrics.

 ### 2. Analysis Process
- - Patterns were identified across themes, gender and ethnicity representation, ratings, and commercial success.
+ - Patterns were identified across themes and ethnicity representation, ratings, and commercial success.
 To highlight these different data structures, various statistical tests were conducted, including:
    - **T-test**: Comparing the means of two groups to detect significant differences; often accompanied by confidence intervals (CIs) to estimate the mean difference.
    - **Kolmogorov-Smirnov (KS)**: Checking if a distribution follows a normal distribution.
    - **Mann-Whitney U**: Comparing ranks between two groups for non-normal distributions.